dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SNIPPET_HOTKEY_CACHING_FIX_20250202.md

 ### 1. Snippets Not Visible in Editor Completion
 **Symptom:**
-- Snippets visible in Settings ¡æ Snippets tab
+- Snippets visible in Settings ï¿½ï¿½ Snippets tab
 - Snippets NOT appearing in EditorFindings completion window
 - No snippet expansion working in editor